mui/material-ui/docs/src/pages/components/avatars/avatars.md

 ## Grouped

-`AvatarGroup` is a wrapper around avatars designed to render a stacked collection of avatars.
+`AvatarGroup` renders its children as a stack.

 {{"demo": "pages/components/avatars/GroupAvatars.js"}}